 Specialisms

-Samantha Merry specialises in trauma, PTSD, burnout, dysfunctional family dynamics, and dissociation as a response to overwhelming experience.
+Samantha Merry specialises in trauma, burnout, dysfunctional family dynamics, and dissociation as a response to overwhelming experience, as well as therapeutic writing.
 She works with adults in longer-term psychodynamic psychotherapy in Bromley, South East London.

 My clinical work has deepened over time around three interconnected areas: trauma and dissociation, complex family dynamics, and therapeutic writing.
 More recently, the psychological dimensions of menopause have become a significant strand of my practice.
-Each of these reflects sustained clinical training and research interest, not just a passing focus.
+Each of these reflects sustained clinical training and research interest.

 Trauma and Dissociation